 Megan’s fascination of the physiology of the human body propelled her into the massage field, and she has never looked back.
 She is passionate about educating people about how gentle massage can facilitate positive change in the body, about lymphedema treatment options and risk reduction practices, and about society’s innate need for therapeutic touch.
 She views her work as an integration of science, art, communication, and heart, and she is proud to provide her specialized services to help with pain, swelling, discomfort, illness, and stress.

 Megan’s touch is gentle yet highly effective.
 She works to calm the nervous system and interrupt the stress cycle, to facilitate increased body awareness and movement, and to offer tailored safe, specialized, comfort-oriented care for her clients.
 She fosters a partnership with every client, and integrates their unique needs into each individualized session to promote feelings of overall restoration and well-being.

-She is a member of the Society for Oncology Massage and the Lymphatic Education & Research Network, and is certified by the National Certification Board for Therapeutic Massage and Bodywork.
+She is a member of the Society for Oncology Massage and the Lymphatic Education & Research Network (LE&RN), and is certified by the National Certification Board for Therapeutic Massage and Bodywork.
 She is also a Certified Lymphedema Therapist, providing Manual Lymph Drainage (MLD) for clients in the maintenance stage of lymphedema.
 She holds a Bachelor of Arts from Hofstra University and graduated from the Cortiva Institute.
 She has taken additional coursework in oncology massage, lymphedema therapy, elastic taping for lymphedema, traumatic scar tissue management, breast cancer rehabilitation, and post-mastectomy scar tissue mobilization.